Nobel win for Swede who unlocked secrets of Neanderthal DNA

 The Human Genome project, which ran from 1990-2003, “got us the first sequence of the human genome, and we’ve improved that sequence ever since,” Green said.

-When you sequence DNA from an ancient fossil, you only have “vanishingly small amounts” of DNA, Green said.
-Among Paabo’s innovations was figuring out the laboratory methods for extracting and preserving these tiny amounts.
-He was then able to lay pieces of the Neanderthal genome sequence against the human sequencing of the Human Genome Project, Green said.
+When you sequence DNA from an ancient fossil, you only have “vanishingly small amounts,” Green said.
+Among Paabo’s innovations was figuring out methods for extracting and preserving these tiny amounts.
+He was then able to lay pieces of the Neanderthal genome sequence against the sequencing of the Human Genome Project.

 Paabo’s team published the first draft of a Neanderthal genome in 2009, and sequenced more than 60% of the full genome from a small sample of bone, after contending with decay and contamination from bacteria.